 1: Complete the Referral Form

-Your healthcare team will begin the treatment initiation process by filling out and submitting your Referral Form to a Specialty Pharmacy (SP) provider.
+Your healthcare team will begin the treatment initiation process by filling out and submitting your Referral Form either to a Specialty Pharmacy (SP) provider or United Therapeutics Cares™.

 rx icon